opsmill/infrahub/docs/tutorials/getting-started/graphql-query.md

 ---
-label: Introduction & GraphQL Query
+label: Introduction & GraphQL queries
 # icon: file-directory
 tags: [tutorial]
 order: 200
 ---

-# Explore the GraphQL Interface
+# Explore the GraphQL interface

 The GraphQL interface is accessible at [http://localhost:8000/graphql](http://localhost:8000/graphql)

 ## Introduction to GraphQL

 GraphQL is the main interface to programmatically interact with Infrahub.
-With the GraphQL interface, it's possible to perform all the standard CRUD operations (Create, Read, Update and Delete) on any objects in the database.
+With the GraphQL interface, it's possible to perform all the standard CRUD operations (Create, Read, Update, and Delete) on any objects in the database.

 In GraphQL terminology, a `query` references any read operation and a `mutation` references any write operation that may change the value of the data.
 Infrahub support both `query` and `mutation` for all objects.